 Sowthistles (Sonchus L)

 Sowthistles are annual, biennial or perennial herbs, with or without rhizomes.
-Thet are in the genus Sonchus and also known as Milkthistles.
+They are all in the genus Sonchus, and also known as Milkthistles.

 The distribution map of Sowthistles in Australia is courtesy of The Atlas of Living Australia.